4TSG4X/MiniHacks/2012.09/HelloWorld/README.md

 	`% node app.js`

-5. Visit the [http://localhost:3000](default route) of the server in your browser and you should see something like the this:
+5. Visit [http://localhost:3000]() in your browser.
+You should see the following:

 	![Hello World](https://raw.github.com/NodePhilly/MiniHacks/master/2012.09/HelloWorld/img/HelloWorld.png)